bahrus/pdpu/README.md

 Unlike p-d, p-u doesn't worry about DOM nodes getting created after any passing of data takes place.
 If you are using p-u to pass data to previous siblings, or parents of the p-u element, or prevsiou siblings of the parent, etc, then it is quite likely that the DOM element will already have been created, as a natural result of how the browser, and frameworks, typically render DOM.
 If, however, you choose to target DOM elements out of this range, it's more of a crap shoot, and do at your own risk.

 Another objection to this approach is that there needs to be coordination between  these two components as far as what the agreed ID should be.
 This is obviously not a good approach if you are designing a generic component.
 Do you really want to tell the person using your component that they need to plop a DOM element with a specific ID, in order to receive the data?

-## Emitting event if p-u doesn't find target element [TODO]
+I agree that's a concern.
+So p-u should probably not be used for this use case (a way of passing information from a generic, reusable component).

 The two components, p-d and p-u, are combined into one IIFE.js file, p-d.p-u.js which totals ~2.3KB minified and gzipped.